perryOnCrack/perryoncrack.github.io/apps/rez.md

     - Target SDK bumped to 37.
     - Rotation Lock is now always unlocked for devices with minimum width >= 600dp *(i.e. tablets &amp; other large screen devices)*.
     - Visual adjustment on all dialogs.
+    - Refactored how search highlighting works.
+        - New item highlighting is now a separated tag from aliases.
+        - Minor optimization to the search function.
+    - Other background changes.

 ### Version 1.13-r1 (2026-08-24)